lightlace/cpp-docs.de-de/docs/mfc/reference/cmfcribbonbar-class.md

 ### <a name="parameters"></a>Parameter
  [in] *pMsg*
- Ein Zeiger auf eine Nachricht.
+ Zeiger auf eine Nachricht.

 ### <a name="return-value"></a>Rückgabewert
- `TRUE` Wenn die Nachricht von der menübandleiste verarbeitet wurde; andernfalls `FALSE`.
+ True, wenn die Nachricht von der menübandleiste verarbeitet wurde. andernfalls "false".

 ### <a name="remarks"></a>Hinweise